kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - You don't have to move her if you were positioned correctly when you made this save
 - [Coordinate Warp](<../Major Glitches/Hotshot#coordinate-warping>) back to Tomb of Naga Sadow via [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) using Slot 1
 - Activate Solo Mode
-- *Stims/Force: Cast Master Speed and Master Valor, Hyper Strength and Hyper Battle Stim on MC*
+- *Force: Cast Master Speed and Master Valor*
+  - Your stims should still be active as well; if not, you can do without
 - [AMG Skip](<../Major Glitches/Anywhere Menu Glitch#skipping-cutscenes>) the Star Map CS
   - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS
   - Swap to Juhani and move towards the door to trigger the Star Map CS